MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/how-to....md

 #### **1. How to reset my password?**

 Reset your password following the recommendations from the ‘Changing password’ section:

 [https://guide.traderevolution.com/project/desktop-application-for-windows/getting-started/installation-and-updates](https://guide.traderevolution.com/project/desktop-application-for-windows/getting-started/installation-and-updates)

 #### **2. How to find the ID of the order / position?**

-1. Open the panel Positions/ Working orders;
+1. Open the panel Positions/ Working orders.
-2. Right click on the column names in the chosen panel;
+2. Right click on the column names in the chosen panel.
 3. Choose Position ID/ Order ID in the correspondent panels.

 #### **3. How to execute a partial close?**

 * Select the position to be closed from the Positions panel.
-Right-click and select ‘Close position’;
+Right-click and select ‘Close position’.
 * User can also do a double left click on the position for the same operation.
 The ‘Close position’ dialog window will appear.
-Select ‘Quantity to close’ to execute a partial close of the position;
+Select ‘Quantity to close’ to execute a partial close of the position.

 ![](../.gitbook/assets/partial-close.jpg)